marcoklein/kleinprojects-website/src/posts/2021-12-19-linking-markdown-notes-with-typescript.md

 This post covered a basic implementation for processing linked Markdown notes.
 Feel free to take it as an inspiration and let me know if you do something cool with it.

-Finally, I want to close with some questions worth asking when looking at you map of notes:
+Finally, I want to close with some questions worth asking when looking at your map of notes:

 1. Are all notes connected with each other, or are there outsiders?
 This might be an indication for lost notes.
 2. What links do not have a mapping target?
 This would be links pointing to non-existent documents.